How to Deal with Financial Stress in Marriage Without Losing Your Mind

 2. Prioritize together

-To successfully combat financial stress the couple has to agree on the prioritized list mutually which they have made and then follow it diligently with full support and cooperation.
+To successfully combat financial stress in marriage the couple has to agree on the prioritized list mutually which they have made and then follow it diligently with full support and cooperation.

 3. Stop keeping secrets

-Again, coming back to keeping secrets, financial stress can never be handled alone.
-It’s a ‘together’ thing which needs to be dealt with candid openness and honesty.
-Believing in your partner and reaching mutual solutions together is the key to fight any financial crisis you might be facing.
+Believing in your partner and reaching mutual solutions together is the key to fight any financial crisis you might be facing, and building compatibility in the arena of marriage finances.

 4. Acknowledge and accept emotions

-Bitterness, guilt, and frustration, usually associated with financial stress, will have an impact on your relationship with your spouse, children and even your faith.
+Bitterness, guilt, and frustration, usually associated with financial stress, will have an impact on your relationship with your spouse, children, and even your faith.

 5. Avoid the blame game

 Once a situation is handled, there will be ample time for reflection and debriefing.

 6. Learn to compromise

-To deal with financial stress proper teamwork, planning, and dedication are required so the couple can compromise and set a path for themselves which has their mutual consent.
+To deal with financial stress in marriage, proper teamwork, planning, and dedication are required so the couple can compromise and set a path for themselves which has their mutual consent.